 Board and train instruction is the choice of some pet parents.
 Although not for everyone, this type of training means that your woofer will be at the trainer’s home or facility for anywhere from a week to several weeks.
 A three-week boot camp can cost around $1,400.
 Six-week courses can set you back close to $3,000.

 Not every dog owner can bear to be apart from their pet that long and will then choose an option that keeps their dog home with them.
 But, does a group class suit your hectic lifestyle?
 Consistent attendance often has a bearing on how well your dog keeps up with the rest of the canine kiddos.

 Take advantage of flexibility for your schedule and look to Wag! for fun and affordable in-home sessions.
 Salem dog trainers with Wag! are vetted and enthusiastic, as well as ready to train when it suits you best.
-Private training in your home is easily booked within the Wag! app.
+Private training in your home is easily booked within the Wag! app, each one hour-long session starting at a rate of $60.
 Chat in-app with the best local trainer for you to set up a training session customized for your pup’s needs.

 Get your pupster ready for the big leagues by having them fully vaccinated, wearing a current tag with identification and proof of registration.
 Keep your dog leashed when out and about, strolling city streets and visiting public parks.